Simulation-of-Traffic-and-Transport/SiTT/examples/README.md

 * [calculate_river_slopes.py](calculate_river_slopes.py): This is an example how to calculate river slopes (inclines) using hub heights (z-heights).
+* [create_river_segments.py](create_river_segments.py): This is an example how to create river segments in the database.
+  Segments are 100m by default.
 * [create_sql_from_dump.py](create_sql_from_dump.py): Example of how to reimport a dump into SQL.
 * [raster_river_profiles.py](raster_river_profiles.py): Test for xyz files.
 * [read_shape_file_into_db.py](read_shape_file_into_db.py): Example of how to read a Shape file (.shp) into the